LLNL/Surfactant/scripts/js_libraries/README.md

 ## get_retirejs_db.py

-Running this script retrieves vulnerability information from various javascript libraries from [retire.js](https://github.com/RetireJS/retire.js/blob/master/repository/jsrepository-master.json) and only keeps the contents under each library's "extractors" section, which contains regexes relevant for detecting a specific javascript library by its file name, file contents, or md5 hash.
+Running this script retrieves the javascript library CVE database used by [retire.js](https://github.com/RetireJS/retire.js/blob/master/repository/jsrepository-master.json) and only keeps the contents under each library's "extractors" section, which contains file hashes and regexes relevant for detecting a specific javascript library by its file name or contents.

-The resulting smaller json is written to `reduced.json` in the same directory.
+The resulting smaller json is written to `js_libraries.regex` in the same directory.
 This smaller file will be read from to make the checks later on.

 ## match_javascript.py

 This is an example script that retrieves
-[this javascript library file](https://cdnjs.cloudflare.com/ajax/libs/select2/3.5.4/select2.min.js) and checks it against the regular expressions in `reduced.json`.
+[this javascript library file](https://cdnjs.cloudflare.com/ajax/libs/select2/3.5.4/select2.min.js) and checks it against the regular expressions in `js_libraries.regex`.
 It prints the javascript library whose regex entries matched the contents of the file.